UKCloud/documentation/articles/openstack/ostack-how-create-heat-template.md

 ## Feedback

-If you have any comments on this document or any other aspect of your UKCloud experience, send them to <products@ukcloud.com>.
+If you find an issue with this article, click **Improve this Doc** to suggest a change.
+If you have an idea for how we could improve any of our services, visit [UKCloud Ideas](https://ideas.ukcloud.com).
+Alternatively, you can contact us at [products@ukcloud.com](mailto:products@ukcloud.com).